cyblogerz/hacktoberHub/README.md

 - **Extensive Project Collection**: Access a diverse selection of projects participating in Hacktoberfest.
 - **Minimalistic UI**: Our user-friendly interface ensures a seamless browsing experience.
-- **Contributor Resources**: Access guides and tips to kickstart your open-source contributions.
+- **Contributor Resources**: Access guides and tips to kickstart your open-source contributions.[Not implemented yet]
 - **Themes**: Choose from a variety of themes to match your style

 ## Screenshots